-I extend my gratitude to my supervisor Tindi Seje for his advice and wise counsels and encouragements that were of value from the commencement of this project.
+I extend my gratitude to my supervisor Mr. Abeka Silvance for his advice and wise counsels and encouragements that were of value from the commencement of this project.
 However, special thanks go to my lecturers who taught me.

-In the same vein, I wish to express my love and appreciation to my family for patience, endurance and the cooperation received from them during the last two years of my stay in school.
+In the same vein, I wish to express my love and appreciation to Jane, Sammy, Catherine and Richard other friends our family members for patience, endurance and the cooperation received from them during the last two years of my stay in school.